Sheeba Chaddha: Early life and education

+Career

 Chaddha has acted as a character actor in films like Hum Dil De Chuke Sanam (1999), Parzania (2007), Delhi 6 (2009), Luck by Chance (2009) and Talaash (2012).
 In 2011, she also appeared in short film, Prakata Het Yad in gibberish, with actor Rituraj Singh.
 The film won he Audience Choice award in the Short Films category at River to River.
 Florence Indian Film Festival.
 She appeared in the 2012 film Talaash: The Answer Lies Within as Nirmala, a sex worker.
 The year 2015 saw her triumph with a quirky turn as Nain Tara Tiwary (Buaji) in Sharat Katariya's Dum Laga Ke Haisha.

 Her early appearance on television, was on Love Marriage (2002), thereafter, she made a comeback in television in 2007 playing a business tycoon in Kasturi.
 This was followed by series like Na Aana Is Des Laado (2009–2012), Kitani Mohabbat Hai (2009), Kahani Saat Pheron Ki (2007), Kuch Toh Log Kahenge (2001–2013) and Lakhon Mein Ek (2012).

 In June 2012, she joined the cast of popular television series, Hitler Didi on Zee TV.

 She has also acted in stage plays, Rajat Kapoor's C for Clown (2007), Atul Kumar's The Blue Mug (2010) with Kapoor, Munish Bhardwaj, and Vinay Pathak, Konkona Sen Sharma and Ranvir Shorey, played Desdimona in Roysten Abel's Othello in Black& White and a 2012 production of Henrik Ibsen's play Hedda Gabler, where she played the lead role of Hedda.
 She is also involved in running a theatre group, "The Company Theatre" in Mumbai.
 She is currently involved with an internet television series, Permanent Roommates, which is under the banner of The Viral Fever (TVF).

+Personal life

+She was formerly married to theatre artist Atul Kumar, with whom she later separated.
+Later she claimed to have been in some long term relationship.